rlue/.vim/README.md

 The number in brackets on the right indicates how many lines of code (_i.e.,_ non-blank, non-comment) there are in the fold.

-I used to have all these sections [broken out as separate files, stored in a `config/` directory and source in a `for` loop in `vimrc`][modularity].
+I used to have all these sections [broken out as separate files, stored in a `config/` directory and sourced in a `for` loop in `vimrc`][modularity].
 That was pretty good, and [romainl even pointed out that I could just put them in a `plugin/` directory and ditch the `for` loop altogether][romainl], but I like this even better.

 `ftplugin/vim.vim` is where the magic happens.
 Headings are any commented lines exactly 80 characters long, ending in a space followed by string of `=` or `-` characters.
 Functions get folded, too.